Offer in Compromise

 Some jurisdictions may have specific hardship provisions that do not fit within the typical framework of an OIC but could offer relief based on the taxpayer’s financial situation.

 It’s important to stay proactive and communicate openly with the tax authority about your situation.
+Ignoring tax debts can lead to more severe penalties, including liens against your property or garnishment of wages.

 Frequently Asked Questions